mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-personalized-offers.md

 >abstract="In this field, you can specify priority settings for the offer.
 Priority is a number used to rank offers that meet all constraints such as eligibility, dates, and capping."
 >additional-url="https://video.tv.adobe.com/v/329375" text="Watch demo video"

->[!CONTEXTUALHELP]
->id="od_offer_globalcap"
->title="About offer capping"
->abstract="In this field, you can specify how many times the offer can be presented across all users."
->additional-url="https://video.tv.adobe.com/v/329375" text="Watch demo video"

 Eligibility rules and constraints allow you to define the conditions under which an offer will be displayed.

 1. Configure the **[!UICONTROL Offer eligibility]**.
 [Learn more](#eligibility)